- Are there any special classes at Calvin for international students?

 - When is the last time to add a class?

 Courses can easily be added online through the first week of each semester.
 Any time you add a course online, it is beneficial to save the changes, log out, log back in and check the weekly schedule link.
 Any second-half of the semester course can be added through the first week of the course, but cannot be added on line after the first week of the semester.
 The easiest way to search for second-half courses is to enter a date range in the course search.
-If you are unable to add a course through the Portal, you will need to add it in person at our Spoelhof location.
+If you are unable to add a course through the Student Resources page, you will need to add it in person at our Spoelhof location.

 - How do I drop a class and make sure that it drops?